scabini/PArewiring_weights/README.md

 ## Usage

-- Given a pytorch model:
+- Given a pytorch model, the preferential attachment rewiring of the weights at each layer is achieved with:

 ```python
 import torch